Acicone/MvFIF/README.md

-# MFIF
+# MvFIF
 Multivariate Fast Iterative Filtering

-MFIF generates the decomposition of the multivariate signal f
+MvFIF generates the decomposition of the multivariate signal f

 Bibliography